Chattahoochee Cougar Classic

 All divisions of policy debate will be two-person and switch-side using the 8-3-5 format with 8 minutes of preparation time.
 We will begin power-matching brackets after round two.

-Policy debates will use the national high school resolution for 2016-2017: Resolved: The United States federal government should substantially increase its economic and/or diplomatic engagement with the People’s Republic of China.
+Policy debates will use the national high school resolution for 2018-2019: Resolved: The United States federal government should substantially reduce Direct Commercial Sales and/or Foreign Military Sales of arms from the United States.

 This year, we will again use mutually preferred judging in the varsity policy debates.
-All judges in the varsity policy division will be expected to have philosophies posted to the national judge philosophy wiki (http://judgephilosophies.wikispaces.com/) and/or Tabroom.
+All judges in the varsity policy division will be expected to have philosophies posted to the national judge philosophy wiki/tabroom.com.

 We endorse GFCA rules for the novice policy division and expect that all teams competing in novice policy will abide by these rules.
 Novice teams may not read any evidence that is not in the GFCA novice packet.
 The only affirmatives that may be run are those contained within the GFCA novice packet.
 The affirmative must advocate the exact plan text included with each of those affirmatives.
 On the negative, teams may only run disadvantages contained within the GFCA novice packet.
 Novice teams may only run topicality violations contained within the novice packet.
 Novice teams are not allowed to read any specification arguments, counterplans, or critiques.
 Judges should disregard any argument made in the debate that does not conform to these rules.
 Please ensure that the judges you provide understand these rules.
 Any questions should be directed to the tournament director.

 There is currently no limit on the number of entries allowed.
 Double entries are not permitted.
-Lincoln-Douglas debates will use the September/October NSDA topic in both the Novice and the Varsity division.
+Lincoln-Douglas debates will use the September/October NSDA topic.
 Lincoln-Douglas debates will use the 6-3-7-3-4-6-3 format with 4 minutes of preparation time.

 Public Forum Debate

 There is currently no limit on the number of entries allowed.
 Double entries are not permitted.
-We will follow NSDA rules and use the September/October NSDA PF topic in both the Novice and Varsity divisions.
+We will follow NSDA rules and use the September/October NSDA Public Forum topic.